Tumescent LiposuctionView More Before & Afters

 Your new figure will be similar to, but not as good as what you would expect if you could lose an equal amount of localized fat through diet and exercise alone.
 Diet and exercise always leads to a better result.
 The use of smaller cannulas allows the fibrous connections between your skin and body to remain.
 These connections will contract over time.
 As a result, excessive skin folds are so rare that many patients avoid the necessity for surgical skin excision such as the tummy tuck by having excellent results with liposuction alone.
 Sometimes a mini tuck can be done to improve loose skin after liposuction.

 How many dress sizes will I lose after tumescent liposuction?

 There is no way to know, and Dr. Schlessinger suggests patients not go into the procedure hoping for dress size changes.
 Tumescent liposuction isn’t something that can definitively deliver dress size changes.
 More often, patients see a change in shape.
 You generally do not lose pounds in this procedure (if so, it may only be a pound or so).

-For patients who seek weight loss, the best approach is to use diet and exercise.
+For patients who seek weight loss, the best approach is to focus on diet and exercise.

 Which is better between tumescent liposuction and SmartLipo?

 Both techniques are good if performed by the right medical professional.
 Dr. Schlessinger performs both tumescent liposuction and SmartLipo using the laser.
-The issue is to choose a skilled surgeon to perform your procedure.
-It all comes down to experience.
-If your surgeon isn't skillful enough or doesn't have good judgment, you can end up having poor results whichever method is used.
+The issue is not the procedure alone, but to choose a skilled surgeon to perform your procedure.
+It all comes down to experience and judgment.
+If your surgeon isn’t skillful enough or doesn’t have good judgment, you can end up having poor results whichever method is used.